dstoppacher/dstoppacher.github.io/teaching_and_outreach.md

 <div class="text-image" style="margin-bottom: 4em">
 	<div class="text-image-text" style="font-size: 0.9em">
 		 <p>I actively engage in science outreach and public engagement activities, including the <a href="https://marie-sklodowska-curie-actions.ec.europa.eu/european-researchers-night">European Researchers' Night</a>, where I share the excitement of scientific discovery with a broad audience.<br>
 			 In particular, I am passionate about developing and <b>coordinating outreach activities for young children</b>, creating interactive and accessible experiences and encouraging them to explore the world of science.
-Through these activities, I aim to make science approachable and inspiring from an early age and to foster a lasting interest in scientific thinking and discovery while having fun.
+Through these activities, I aim to make science approachable and inspiring from an early age and to <b>foster a lasting interest in scientific thinking and discovery while having fun.</b>
 		 </p>
 	</div>
 	<div class="text-image-img">